-Muay Thai or Thai kick boxing is Thailand’s national sport and has been so for many years and is steeped in tradition.
-The ritual dance that contestants perform before starting the fight is always impressive.
-The boxing itself is considered one of the most lethal sports in the world and is a constant source of fascination for visitors as it is totally different to western-style boxing.
-Going to see a Muay Thai match is a must-do while in Samui.
+Muay Thai or Thai kickboxing is Thailand’s national sport.
+It’s also steeped in tradition – the ritual dance that contestants perform before starting each fight is always impressive.
+The sport is considered one of the most lethal in the world, making it a constant source of fascination for first-time travellers to Thailand.
+Catching a Muay Thai match is a must-do while in Samui.

 - Ang Thong Adventure Tour

 - Ko Tao & Ko Nang Yuan Snorkeling Tour

 - Sea Kayaking at Ang Thong Marine Park

 - Red Baron Junk Sailing Tour with Transfers